Employment

 List of 7 items.

-The O’Neal School seeks a qualified Part-Time Art Teacher for 2023-24.
-The major responsibility of the position is to plan, organize and implement an appropriate instructional program according to the guidelines provided by The O’Neal School curriculum which guides and encourages students to develop and fulfill their academic potential.
-The specific grade levels for this position are to be determined.
+The O’Neal Schoolseeks a qualified Academic Enrichment Teacher.
+The major responsibility of the faculty member in this position is to plan, organize and implement an appropriate academic coaching program according to the guidelines provided by The O’Neal School and the individual student accommodation plans, while guiding and encouraging students to develop and fulfill their academic potential.

 Responsibilities include but are not limited to: